KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 </div>

-# Conclutions for future work
+# Conclusions for future work

 There will always be hard situations, but these are a few things I’d like to improve in the first place:

 ## Cool stuff:

 * Implement GUI for parameter tuning, got inspired by [this](https://medium.com/@maunesh/finding-the-right-parameters-for-your-computer-vision-algorithm-d55643b6f954) article
-* or Implement Deep Learning for either parameter tuning, or choosing optimal hough lines.
+* or Implement Deep Learning for either parameter tuning, or choosing optimal Hough lines.
-* Construct a 3d image/depth image by modeling scene constraints.
-This will help in making a 3D environment around the car, and could be used for vheicle/object detection.
+* Construct a 3D image/depth image by modeling scene constraints.
+This will help in making a 3D environment around the car, and could be used for vehicle/object detection.

 ## Important stuff:

 * Hard-Coding ROI is a major fault, the lane detection ROI, must be flexible.
-I could use object recognition to detect cars, pedestrians, bocyclist etc, and to detect the road as ROI.
-Then I could reject lines belonging to other recognised objects (cars, people etc).
+I could use object recognition to detect cars, pedestrians, bicyclist etc, and to detect the road as ROI.
+Then I could reject lines belonging to other recognized objects (cars, people etc).
-* Defining a prosedure to choose between multiple lanes (identify all the lanes (in a lane class?), and from turn signal choose lane).
+* Defining a procedure to choose between multiple lanes (identify all the lanes (in a lane class?), and from turn signal choose lane).
 * Rather than fitting a line, fitting a curve with a higher degree polynomial will provide a more accurate set of lane lines for curved and sharp turns.

 Another Udacity student, [Kirill Danilyuk](https://github.com/Kidra521/carnd/blob/master/p1_lane_lines_detection/P1.ipynb) has a very good solution implementing classes for lane lines, I think this is a good inspiration for everyone that is considering this approach.
-So I will definetly be checking out that code with regards to ROI.
+So I will definitely be checking out that code with regards to ROI.

 ***